paleobiotechnology/EMN001_Paleofuran/06-figures_tables/README.md

 This folder contains the final figures and tables presented in this study.

+### Figures:

+- `Figure1.pdf`: main figure containing an overview map of all samples, the DNA molecule length and contig length distributions for the samples EMN001, PES001, and PLV001, the overview of the reconstructed MAGs for the five samples with a HQ Chlorobiaceae MAG, and the aDNA damage for two MAGs of EMN001

 ### Supplementary Tables:

 - `Dataset_S1.xlsx`: XLSX file containing the tables holding the sample and sequencing data